toumix/toumix.github.io/slides/22-11-15-CT-for-QNLP.md

 # QNLP models

-We define a QNLP model as a monoidal functor
+We define a QNLP model as a monoidal functor:

 $$
 F : \mathbf{Grammar} \to \mathbf{Circuit}